Ascraeus Mons: Geology

 The flanks of Ascraeus Mons have a rumpled appearance caused by numerous low, rounded terrace-like structures arranged concentrically around the summit of the volcano.
 The terraces are spaced 30 to 50 km apart, have lengths up to 100 km, radial widths of 30 km, and heights of about 3 km.
 Individual terraces are not continuous around the volcano, but instead consist of arcuate segments that overlap with each other, forming an imbricate pattern.
 They are interpreted to be the surface expression of thrust faults that formed due to compression along the volcano's flanks.
 Flank terraces are also common on Olympus Mons and the other Tharsis shield volcanoes.
 The source of the compressive stresses is still debated.
 The flank terraces may be due to compressional failure of the volcano, flexing of the underlying lithosphere due to the volcano's massive weight, cycles of magma chamber inflation and deflation, or shallow gravitational slumping.

 Fissures, or flank vents, at the southwestern and northeastern edges of the volcano are the sources of the lava aprons that spread out across the surrounding plains.
 The fissures seem to have formed by the merger of numerous, narrow rille-like depressions.
 In places, the depressions form sinuous channels with islands and other features suggestive of erosion by a fluid.
 Whether the channels were formed predominately by water or lava is still a topic of debate, though extensive study of analogous environments (e.g. Hawaii, the Moon, elsewhere on Mars) and morphologic features by multiple researchers has led to the conclusion that a volcanic origin is most probable.

 The caldera complex consists of a central caldera surrounded by four coalesced calderas.
 The central caldera measures about 24 km across and 3.4 km deep and is the youngest of the collapse structures.
 Crater counting indicates that the central caldera is about 100 million years (Myr) old.
 The surrounding calderas have ages of about 200, 400, and 800 Myr old, or earlier.
 A small, partly preserved depression southeast of the main caldera may be as old as 3.8 billion years (Gyr).
-If the dates are valid, then Ascraeus Mons may have been active through most of Mars' history.
+If the dates are valid, then Ascraeus Mons may have been active through most of Mars's history.